StarKnightt/Next.JS-Learning/server-components/README.md

 - But if you still want to use client side code, you can use `use client` directive.

+## Why to use Server Components?

+- Better performance: Since Server Components don’t need JavaScript on the client, they reduce the amount of JavaScript sent to the user.
+This makes pages load faster, especially for users on slower networks.

+- Less JavaScript for the client:Reduces the "JavaScript bundle" size, making the client code much lighter and improving loading speed and responsiveness.

+- Improved SEO and accessibility: Server-rendered content is ready for search engines, improving SEO.
+It’s also fully accessible by the time it reaches the user.

+- Easier data fetching:Server Components can directly fetch data from your server or database, making data fetching more efficient and reducing the complexity of using client-side libraries for the same.

 ## Digram: How it works in Next.js